Evolution Strategies at the Hyperscale: Experiments

-To demonstrate the potential of EGGROLL as a general optimization method, we study whether EGGROLL could be used for language model pretraining.
-Since EGGROLL does not rely on gradients, we can explicitly design a language model architecture to be efficient and hardware-friendly at inference time.
-In particular, we build a model under the following constraints to emphasize the flexibility of EGGROLL:
+To demonstrate the potential of EGGROLL as a general optimisation method, we apply it to language model pretraining.
+Since EGGROLL does not rely on gradients, we explicitly design a language model architecture to be efficient and hardware-friendly at inference time.
+To highlight EGGROLL's flexibility, we train a nonlinear recurrent neural network (RNN) in pure integer datatypes with no explicit activation functions, relying only on the implicit nonlinearity of clipping in int8 operations.
+We call the resulting language model EGG, the Evolved Generative GRU, an EGGROLL-friendly architecture with all weights in int8.
+See Appendix~\ref{sec:egg_appendix} for more details on the architecture and motivation behind EGG.